JAlcocerT/JAlcocerT/content/blog/ai-chat-with-db.md

 Hue supports a wide variety of database systems and provides a rich interface for working with SQL, including query editors, data browsers, and visualization tools.

-It's a more comprehensive tool than Huey (the DuckDB UI) and can be used with many different database backends.
+It's a more comprehensive tool than Huey (the DuckDB UI) and can be used with many different database back-ends.

 {{< /details >}}